joelphimes/Niger-Political-Shift-Examination/README.md

 Image Source:https://en.wikipedia.org/wiki/Coat_of_arms_of_Niger

 Analysis:\
-As mentioned above, in 2023, Niger underwent a significant political shift that led to noticeable instability.
+As mentioned above, Niger underwent a significant political shift that led to noticeable instability.
 Unraveling the factors driving this turbulence is vital for understanding Niger's trajectory and shaping policies that could foster stability in the region.
 This analysis revolves around six analytical goals:

 (1) Niger Governance: Examine Three World Governance Indicators from 1996 to 2022  (26 years).\
 By examining the World Governance Indicators for 26 years (1996-2022), This analysis seeks to understand how governance trends may have influenced the current political climate.\